 - Prevents infection with serogroup B

-- Recommended for all those at high risk, including immune defects and travel to high risk areas
+- Recommended for all those at high risk, including immune defects and travel to high-risk areas

 - All those aged 16-23 should consider this vaccine, especially before college entry.

 Because meningococcal disease causes lasting disability or death, it is highly contagious, and travelers are bringing it home from endemic areas, the CDC recommends two doses of meningococcal conjugate vaccine during the preteen and teen years of greatest risk.
 Those aged 16 through 23 may also want to be vaccinated with a serogroup B meningococcal vaccine.
-This is especially important for those intending to attend college as living in the large college environment is a risk factor for developing meningococcal meningitis.
+This is especially important for those intending to attend college, as living in a large college environment is a risk factor for developing meningococcal meningitis.